-Cannot send the request because the master-agent is down.
+Cannot send the request because the master agent is down.

-6.3.1.6 The esnmp_trap Routine
+6.3.1.10 The esnmp trap Routine

-The esnmp_trap routine sends a trap message to the master-agent.
+The esnmp trap routine sends a trap message to the master agent.
 This function can be called at anytime.
-If the eSNMP protocol has not initialized with the master-agent, traps are queued and sent when communication is possible.
+If the master agent is not running the eSNMP protocol, traps are queued and sent when communication is possible.

-The trap message is actually sent to the master-agent after the master-agent's response to the esnmp_init call has been processed.
-This processing happens within any API call, for most cases during subsequent calls to the esnmp_poll routine.
-The quickest way actually to send traps to the master-agent is to call the esnmp_init, esnmp_poll, and esnmp_trap routines.
+The trap message is actually sent to the master agent after the master agent's response to the esnmp init call has been processed.
+This processing happens within any API call, in most cases during subsequent calls to the esnmp_poll routine.
+The quickest way to send traps to the master agent is to call the esnmp_init, esnmp_poll, and esnmp_trap routines.

-The master-agent formats the trap into an SNMP trap message and sends it to management stations based on its current configuration.
-For information on configuring the master-agent see the snmpd(8) and snmpd.conf(4) reference pages.
+The master agent formats the trap into an SNMP trap message and sends it to management stations based on its current configuration.
+For information on configuring the master agent, see snmpd(8) and snmpd.conf(4).

-There is no response returned from the master-agent for a trap.
+There is no response returned from the master agent for a trap.

-The syntax for the esnmp_trap routine is as follows:
+The syntax for the esnmp trap routine is as follows: